HarryKodden/FIDO2-SSH-Demo/README.md

 # FIDO2-SSH-Demo

-This demo s the use of a FIDO2 authentication to SSH
+This demo demonstrates the use of a FIDO2 authentication to connect via SSH

 ## Usage: